 Be honest.
 If you’re not from Nevada, you’re thinking that all it has are casinos and deserts.
 While it has both in spades, the state has leveraged its climate and gaming industry to stimulate tech growth.

-In southern Nevada, flashy casinos dominate.
+In southern Nevada, you’ll find flashy casinos.
 If you haven’t stepped into one recently, they’re high-tech.
 Pull levers and quarters have been replaced by personalized touch screen menus and monetized keycards.
-University of Nevada-Las Vegas has had years to develop a workforce pipeline into the resorts and casinos and is well-positioned to create the tech innovators the billion-dollar industry demands.

 Data Science Research & Initiatives at Nevada Universities